hraberg/.emacs.d/README.markdown

-This is my portable .emacs.d, including ELPA installed packages.
+This is my portable .emacs.d which uses use-package.
+Tested with Emacs 24.5.1 on Linux.